Skip to contents

 Some objects can be constructed in several ways, for instance a tibble might be constructed using tibble::tibble() or using tibble::tribble().

-The opts_*() family of functions provides ways to tweak the output code, this includes setting the constructor (e.g. setting "tribble" rather than the default "tibble") is used for this purpose.
-Use these functionsconstruct()'s…`, for instance :
+The opts_*() family of functions provides ways to tweak the output code, namely setting the constructor itself or options used by the constructor

 construct(band_members, opts_tbl_df("tribble"))